natgo/wt-wiki-scraper/wikitext-transpiled/ground/AMX%20M4.md

 {{tankMobility|abMinHp=1,550|rbMinHp=884}}

-Post-war French designs are all very good at moving around: they have good engines, wide tracks and can easily achieve ~40 km/h on most terrains.
-The {{PAGENAME}} may be the worst of them all, on par with the [[AMX-50 (TOA100)]] as they share a ''very similar'' hull, they still have ''above average'' mobility, when compared to other medium tanks at the same BR.
+Post-war French designs are all very good at moving around: they have good engines, wide tracks and can easily achieve ~40 km/h offroad.
+The {{PAGENAME}} may be the worst of them all, on par with the [[AMX-50 (TOA100)]] as they share a very similar hull; but they still have above average mobility, when compared to other medium tanks at the same BR.

+With a speed of 50 km/h and nice acceleration, the AMX M4 can quickly relocate to anywhere on the map, giving it an advantage over most other tanks.
+The player should favour straight routes and/or minimal uphills when moving, to maximise speed throughout the manoeuvre.

+The reverse speed of -20 km/h is fast enough for short range retreats and relocating, but for long range it is still best to turn the hull around.

 === Modifications and economy ===
 {{Specs-Economy}}